CAITLIN ECKLUND, LPC

 When appropriate, we will weave in pragmatic tools for your specific needs.
 Sometimes I will offer relevant information about the functioning of our amazing brains, bodies, and nervous systems, which can be so normalizing and empowering.
 Sometimes I will invite you to explore guided somatic (body-focused) or mindfulness practices in session, or suggest practices to build into your daily routine.

 Research shows that beyond any fancy technique or protocol, the quality of the counseling relationship predicts the outcome of therapy.
-Social baseline theory suggests that we are hardwired at birth to have safe and secure connections with others, and these connections are imperative to our survival, not just a luxury.
 It is always my intention to create a space where you can experience and embody safety and security in relationship.
 Deepening a felt-sense of safety and security can ripple out into your life in beautiful and transformative ways!

 I accept Aetna and PacifcSource insurance.